ArielRin/auto-faucet-grabber/faucet-automation/readmeforlinux.md

     // Function to fill the input field and click the request button const fillInputAndClickButton = async () => {
         try {
-            // Fill in the address
-            await page.waitForSelector('input[placeholder="Enter your address"]', { visible: true });
+            // Wait for the input field and type the address await page.waitForSelector('input[placeholder="Enter your address"]', { visible: true });
             await page.type('input[placeholder="Enter your address"]', address, { delay: 50 });
             console.log(`[${getCurrentTime()}] Address entered successfully!`);